-Information regarding all aspects of assessment can be found in the Assessment policy.
+Information regarding all aspects of assessment can be found in the Assessment Rule.

 There are a number of referencing styles in use at UNE.
 It is important that you familiarise yourself with the conventions of referencing for your discipline(s); See the referencing page for the style relevant to your discipline.
 Also check each of your units online moodle sites to see if your units have specific requirements or options.